Vinniefern99/SLIM-REST-API/README.md

 ## To run the server locally:
 1. Install MAMP on your local machine in order to set up the database.
-2. Clone my project in the /Applications/MAMP/htdocs dirctory (if you are using a mac).
+2. Clone my project in the /Applications/MAMP/htdocs/ dirctory (if you are using a mac).
 If you are using a PC, the MAMP folder is most likely in C:/Program Files

-I loaded the database schema into the /data/data_schema.txt.
-That file contains the inserts needed to create the database locally.
+I loaded the database schema here: /data/data_schema.txt.
+This file contains the inserts needed to create the database locally.
 Run these SQL statements to upload the  data to MySql.

+Database name: rest_api_data.

 Four tables:
-rest_api_data.city,
-rest_api_data.state,
-rest_api_data.user,
-rest_api_data.visits
+city,
+state,
+user,
+visits

 Go to 'http://localhost:8888/slim-rest-api/' to start at the homepage of my project.
 If you have any issues, see the the Slim Framework user guide here: http://docs.slimframework.com/start/get-started/